sere-nity/Agent-Baking-A-Cake/README.md

 - `run_bake_cake_<ts>.jsonl` — one JSON line per turn (`tool_name`, `tool_args`, `success`, `message`, `reasoning`).
 - `run_bake_cake_<ts>.gif` — animated playback. `wait` frames are compressed in the GIF so on-screen cook time appears faster than the simulator tick — the JSONL log has the true `t`.

+*Note, since I ran out of emojis to use, the sweet represents sugar and the jar represents a cake tin*

 ## The insurance task

 ```bash